uhppoted/uhppoted-python/README.md

 ID  uint32  controller serial number

-Returns a date/time string (YYYY-MM-dd HH:mm:ss) with the controller current date/time if the call succeeded.
+Returns a `GetTimeResponse` with the current controller date and time..

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `set_time`